 Chiari type 1 deformity classification

-Valentini et al. suggested to define an association of Chiari type 1 deformity plus untreated sagittal synostosis, a new subtype of complex CM1.
+Valentini et al. suggested defining an association of Chiari type 1 deformity plus untreated sagittal synostosis, a new subtype of complex CM1.
 For the high percentage of complications and multiple procedures needed to solve the CM1, they advise identifying by 3D-CT scan these children before performing craniovertebral decompression (CVD).
-They suggest also that if left untreated, sagittal synostosis may lead to the delayed occurrence of a challenging subset of CM1 1).
+They suggest also that if left untreated, sagittal synostosis may lead to the delayed occurrence of a challenging subset of CM1 2).

 Chiari malformation Type 1.5 (CM 1.5) was defined as the association of Chiari malformation Type I (CM I) and brainstem herniation.